 Lottery tickets in lieu of pension payments. – Again the Tokyo Journal said in 2004 that the government was considering including lottery tickets instead of pension payments to cut back and balance the economy.

-Canned pizza. – In 2013 Domino's Pizza from Japan announced a canned pizza.
+Canned pizza. - In 2013 Domino's Pizza in Japan announced a canned pizza.

 Giant Penguin. – In 2014 the Ueno Zoo announced the discovery of a giant penguin measuring 165cm tall and weighing 80kg.
 The penguin was introduced to the public (a guy in a costume.)